 - World Bank Open Data: The World Bank Open Data provides datasets covering population demographics and a huge number of economic and development indicators from across the world.

-- IMF Data: The International Monetary Fund publishes data on international finances, debt rates, foreign exchange reserves, commodity prices, and investments.
+- IMF Data: The International Monetary Fund is a financial dataset that includes data on international finances, debt rates, foreign exchange reserves, commodity prices, and investments.

 - Financial Times Market Data: Up-to-date information on financial markets from around the world, including stock price indexes, commodities, and foreign exchange.